-- Medical expenses for yourself, your spouse, your dependents or your beneficiary. - Purchase of your principal residence (limited to once per lifetime). - Payment of post-secondary educational expenses for yourself, your spouse, your dependents or your beneficiary. - To prevent eviction from your principal residence or to prevent foreclosure on the mortgage on your principal residence. - Substantial improvement, alteration or reconstruction of your principal residence or the need to repay a loan for the foregoing (available only from your After-Tax Basic Account). - Payment for funeral expenses of a parent, your spouse, your child, your dependents or your beneficiary. - Payment for certain expenses relating to the repair of damage to a principle residence that would qualify for the casualty loss deduction under Code Section 165 on your federal income tax return. - Payment for certain expenses incurred due to a federally declared disaster.
+- Uninsured medical expenses for yourself, your spouse, your dependents or your beneficiary. - Purchase of your principal residence (limited to once per lifetime). - Payment of post-secondary educational expenses for yourself, your spouse, your dependents or your beneficiary. - Need to prevent eviction from your principal residence or to prevent foreclosure on the mortgage on your principal residence. - Substantial improvement, alteration or reconstruction of your principal residence or the need to repay a loan for the foregoing (available only from your After-Tax Basic Account). - Payment for funeral expenses of a parent, your spouse, your child, your dependents or your beneficiary. - Payment for certain expenses relating to the repair of damage to a principle residence that would qualify for the casualty loss deduction under Code Section 165 on your federal income tax return. - Payment for expenses and losses (including loss of income) incurred by the employee on account of a disaster declared by the Federal Emergency Management Agency (FEMA) under the Robert T. Stafford Disaster Relief and Emergency Assistance Act provided that the employee's principal residence or principal place of employment at the time of the disaster was located in an area designated by FEMA for individual assistance with respect to the disaster.

-To apply for a hardship withdrawal, you must certify in writing that the financial need cannot be met by any other means, including any of the following:
+To apply for a hardship withdrawal, you also must submit an affidavit, in writing that your situation falls under one of the categories above and that the financial need cannot be met by any other means, including any of the following:

-- Reimbursement or compensation by insurance. - Reasonable liquidation of your assets (to the extent such liquidation would not itself cause an immediate financial hardship). - Suspension of your contributions to MEBT or to the City's 457 deferred compensation program. - Receipt of other distributions or non-taxable loans (at the time of the loan) from plans maintained by the City of Redmond or any other employer. - Acquisition of a loan with a reasonable interest rate from commercial financial institutions.
+- Reimbursement or compensation by insurance. - Reasonable liquidation of your assets (to the extent such liquidation would not itself cause an immediate financial hardship). - Receipt of other distributions from plans maintained by the City of Redmond or any other employer.